 Composite functions

-While IB occasionally specifically ask about composite functions, the more common usage is to recognize composite functions when differentiating, to be able to apply the chain rule, and in HL to recognize integration by substitution.
+While IB occasionally specifically ask about composite functions, the more common usage is to recognize composite functions when differentiating, to be able to apply the chain rule, and to recognize integration by substitution.

 Contents